Baron Wenckheim's Homecoming

 Baron Wenckheim's Homecoming (Báró Wenckheim hazatér) is a 2016 novel by László Krasznahorkai.
 Originally published in Hungarian by Magvető, it was later translated to English by Ottilie Mulzet and published in 2019 by New Directions Publishing.
 The novel employs an experimental structure, with pages-long sentences and unbroken paragraphs.

 Mulzet's translation won the 2019 National Book Award for Translated Literature.
 The novel also won the 2017 Aegon Prize.

 Plot

+The book begins with a philosophical monologue delivered by a conductor to his orchestra; this prologue is not directly related to the rest of the plot.

-Baron Béla Wenckheim, a 64-year-old Hungarian man, returns to his hometown after collecting a large gambling debt in Buenos Aires, Argentina, where he was living in exile.
+Baron Béla Wenckheim, a naïve and eccentric 64-year-old Hungarian aristocrat, returns to his hometown after collecting a large gambling debt in Buenos Aires, Argentina, where he was living in exile.
 He hopes to reunite with his childhood sweetheart Marika.
 However, upon hearing of his coming arrival the townspeople believe Baron Wenckheim possesses great wealth which he will bequeath to the town.

+An important subplot focuses on the Professor, a philosophically inclined hermit who goes on the run after murdering a member of a neo-Nazi biker gang; another subplot focuses on the town's politics and a scandal that ensues when a local newspaper publishes a ranting denunciation of Hungary.